binaryphile/docker-redmine/README.md

 If there is a `2.3-stable` directory already, either move it or delete it.
-Once `.env` is properly set and there's no other source directory, run `initialize.sh`.
+Once `.env` is properly set and there's no other source directory, run `scripts/initialize.sh`.
 This will clone the git repository and set up the extra directories necessary to run.

-Copy the files from `docker-redmine/templates` to your clone:
+Copy the files from `templates` to your clone (substitute your branch name for `2.3-stable`):

-- database.yml - `docker-redmine/config/database.yml`
+- database.yml - `2.3-stable/config/database.yml`
-- Gemfile.local - `docker-redmine/Gemfile.local`
+- Gemfile.local - `2.3-stable/docker-redmine/Gemfile.local`
-- sample.gitignore - `docker-redmine/.gitignore`
+- sample.gitignore - `2.3-stable/.gitignore`
-- unicorn.rb - `docker-redmine/config/unicorn.rb`
+- unicorn.rb - `2.3-stable/config/unicorn.rb`

 Commit the changes.

-Run `initialize.sh`.
-Now you can run the server with `redmine.sh` and your edits will show up when you test with a web browser.
-You can run the same code in production by committing and pushing your changes, then making sure the production environment pulls from the same github user and branch.
+Now you can run the server with `redmine.sh` and your code changes will show up when you test with a web browser, as is typical in development mode.
+You can run your same code in production by committing and pushing your changes, then making sure the production environment pulls from the same github user and branch.

-### File Ownership
+## File Ownership

 The Redmine server in the container is run under the user "redmine".
-This is the Linux user, as opposed to the database user.
+I'm talking about the Linux user, as opposed to the database user.

-When the Redmine process writes to the filesystem, it uses the uid configured in the container.
+When the Redmine process writes to the filesystem, it uses the uid of the container's redmine user.
 From outside the container, the owner of the files is the user on the host with the same uid.
 This may or may not be your account on the host, so if you have issues with file ownership, you may need to build a custom image with a different uid for